-- · Light colored asphalt and concrete should be utilized wherever possible to reduce heat. - Colored pavement can be used to delineate special lanes for transit, bicycles, or parking on mixed use streets.
+- Light colored asphalt and concrete should be utilized wherever possible to reduce heat. - Colored pavement can be used to delineate special lanes for transit, bicycles, or parking on mixed use streets.
 Limits to durability make this treatment less appropriate for lanes on parkways, industrial, and commercial streets.
 On these street types, colored pavement may be more appropriate for conflict zones, such as merge areas and intersections, or for special districts, shared paths, or streets meant for slower speeds. - Special paving treatments may be used on crosswalks, in special districts to delineate the distinct streets designed for slower speeds, and streets intended to be shared with pedestrians. - The use of concrete bus pads should be considered on high-frequency bus routes where heat and the heavy weight of vehicles can create channels in asphalt. - Porous pavement, in theory, allows water to move through the pavement and become absorbed into the soil below, rather than running off the pavement into drains and ditches.
-Because many parts of Dallas are situated on clay soils which do not readily absorb rainwater, porous pavements may be less effective at absorbing rainwater.
-Even in areas of the country with more suitable soil, porous pavements have been shown to collect particulates over time which reduces their porosity.
+Because many parts of Dallas are situated on clay soils which do not readily absorb rainwater, porous pavements will likely be designed with a liner to seperate the infiltrated runoff from the subbase and in situ soil.
+A perforated pipe can be used to drain the pavement.
+Design guidance for porous pavement will be included in the paving and drainage manuals.